Personal service corporation

 A personal service corporation is a company which, as the name suggests, provides personal services.
 These services span a wide variety of endeavors in many fields, and are specified for tax purposes in the United States by the Internal Revenue Service (IRS).
-This type of corporation has some tax advantages, such as a lower corporate rate, some tax-free fringe benefits, limited liability, and business deductions.
+This type of corporation has some tax advantages, such as various tax-free fringe benefits, limited liability, and business deductions.
 For a corporation to be considered a personal service corporation by the IRS, the employee/owner must perform at least 20% of the personal services themselves, and must also own at least 10% of the outstanding stock in the testing period.
 An income test requires that employees must spend at least 95% of their work time on qualified services.

 Details

 In United States tax law, a corporation is a personal service corporation if it meets all of the following requirements: